Capitalisation factors for group life insurance explained

-As capitalisation factors are dependent on the length of payment of the pension to the dependent, the capitalisation factors calculated by the actuaries will vary by age and gender.
-For ease, insurers will usually select one capitalisation factor per escalation rate across the whole policy, meaning it won’t be calculated on an individual basis.
+As capitalisation factors depend on the length of payment of the pension, they will vary by age and sex.
+For ease, insurers will usually select one capitalisation factor per escalation rate across the whole group life policy.

 £5,000 (25% of salary) x 30 = £150,000.

 Capitalisation factors will vary depending on the insurer.
-Here at AIG Life Group Protection we use two sets of capitalisation factors:
+Here at AIG, we use two sets of capitalisation factors:

-- one to calculate the capitalised benefit for claim and event limit purposes and
+- One to calculate the capitalised benefit for event limit purposes and

-For individual assessment, the purpose of having a capitalised benefit is to see which cover exceeds the automatic acceptance limit (AAL).
-This would help to identify employees with high benefits or disproportionately high benefits in comparison to other members in the policy, otherwise known as peak risks.
+Group protection insurers are keen to reduce the number of employees who need individual assessment, as this can be expensive and time consuming, so we use individual assessment capitalisation factors (which are lower than the event limit capitalisation factors) for this calculation.
+For individual assessment, the purpose of having a capitalised benefit is to see which cover exceeds the AAL.
+This helps us to identify employees with high benefits, or disproportionately high benefits, in comparison to other members in the policy, otherwise known as peak risks.